erhora/data_200_final_project/README.md

 Our work is based on the NHANES data, and we are studying which factors are important in predicting if a person has high blood pressure.

 Each group member has a branch with their work inside.

+This branch includes the KNN code and the plots in the final project.